MisturaDev/bright-home-saver/README.md

 # Bright Home Energy Saver ⚡🏠

 Bright Home Energy Saver is a smart home project designed to help users monitor and optimize their energy consumption.
-It provides insights into energy usage, promotes efficient energy practices and helps reduce electricity costs—all in a sleek, easy-to-use interface.
+It provides insights into energy usage, promotes efficient energy practices and helps reduce electricity costs all in a sleek, easy-to-use interface.

 ## Features